 - Can I Make A No Win No Fee Claim For An Eye Injury?

-- Ways Our Advisors And Experts Can Help You?
+- How Our Advisors And Experts Can Help You Make An Eye Injury Compensation Claim

 Put very simply, an eye injury includes any injury affecting your eye.
 For the purposes of a personal injury claim, this refers to the eye socket, the ligaments, and muscles which control the movement of the eye and the eyeball itself.
 Your eye injury could be caused by trauma such as a being penetrated by a foreign object, exposure to a chemical substance or UV radiation, or simple blunt force trauma.

 You can make eye injury compensation claims for a variety of different types of injuries caused in a multitude of circumstances.
-The more serious the impact of the eye injury, the higher the amount of compensation you could be entitled to claim.
+However, you must be able to prove negligence.
+We will explore this further in the guide.

 |Type Of Injury||Settlement||Comments|